sgf/WhyXAMLMustBeFailed/README.md

 1. The xaml label character is very long.
 2. The redundancy is very high.Both tags and attributes.
 3. This directly leads to very poor readability.and increases the cost of writing.
-4. increase the size of the ui definition file.
+4. Increase the size of the ui definition file.
+5. Many xmlns.
+It's very confusing.

+In conclusion, XAML has been around for more than ten years.
+The problems I have listed have almost always existed, but XAML has not been significantly improved.
+XAML technology is applied to WPF, SliverLight, UWP, WinUI, MAUI, etc.
+But I think that due to its own flaws, it will be destined to be unpopular.
+And it will eventually fail.